 For rice, the import reduction and trade community disruptions are similar between abrupt sunlight reduction and GCIL, differing mainly in magnitude.
 Under GCIL, most countries typically lose around 20-30% of their rice imports, whereas it ranges from 30-50% under ASRSs.
-Most countries also maintain much of their pre-catastrophe trading community, with exceptions including Russia, Ukraine, Norway, the UK, Spain, and around half of the African countries.
+Most countries also maintain much of their pre-catastrophe trading community, with exceptions including Russia, Ukraine, and Indonesia.
 However, a majority of the countries experience at least some shift.
 This more limited degree of change in comparison to wheat is also evident in community roles, which remain largely consistent across all scenarios.
 This stability can be attributed to India's prominent role as the leading rice exporter, its relatively low reliance on agricultural inputs compared to other countries, and it is still relatively high temperatures during ASRSs, thereby stabilising the rice trade network even during catastrophes.
 See supplement section 4.1 for the figures showing the trends described here.